 Lithium-ion batteries for solar homes – lithium battery types

-There are various types of lithium batteries.
-Those of lithium cobalt oxide (LiCoO2) batteries store the most energy but fires in two Boeing 787s (in early 2013) resulted in grounding all fifty 787s then in service.
-Production of the aircraft ceased until the issue was resolved.
+Lithium cobalt oxide (LiCoO2) batteries store the most energy, but fires in two aircraft (in early 2013) resulted in grounding all then in service and production of the aircraft ceased until the issue was resolved.

 The lithium-ion batteries used for RVs and solar homes (LiFePO4), however, use a very different technology.
-Their makers claim, effectively non-flammable unless exposed to temperatures above 10000 C (well above that of molten steel).
-In addition they are non-toxic.
-They store about 105-120 watt hours/kilogram.
+Their makers claim they are effectively non-flammable unless exposed to temperatures above 10000 C (well above that of molten steel).
+In addition, they are non-toxic.

 Typical lithium-ion LiFePO4 (12 volt) battery.
-(Large capacity such batteries are rare).
+(Larger capacity such batteries are rare).
 Pic: SmartBattery.com

-Lead acid batteries have slow internal reactions.
-This resists charging current, and also current being drawn.
-It limits their ability to routinely provide heavy current (without shortening their lives).
-As a general rule peak draw should thus be limited to 10% or so of their capacity.
-This can be similarly be a limitation in the smaller RVs – but less so (or not all) with home and property systems.
+Lead acid type batteries have slow internal reactions.
+This resists charging, and of current drawn (without shortening their lives).
+Peak draw is best limited to 10% of their capacity.
+This can be an issue in small RVs – but less so (or not all) with home and property systems.

-This huge traditional battery bank (at Yarrie Homestead in the Australian outback) uses 24 two-volt lead acid cells.
+This huge traditional battery bank (at Yarrie Homestead ) uses 24 two-volt lead acid cells.
 Pic: courtesy Peter Wright.

 Routine deep discharge also reduces their lifespan.
 A good 100 amp hour deep cycle lead acid battery discharged daily and routinely to 50% at 5.0 amps is likely to last for five years.
 If routinely discharged only by 30%, as a result, it may do so for 10 years or more.
 This likewise limits charging.
-Most battery makers define product lifespan as the number of cycles of a (not necessarily specified percentage of charge/discharge) before capacity is reduced to 80% of that claimed when new.
+Most battery makers regard a battery as worn out when its capacity is reduced to 80% of that when new.

-The voltage available from lead acid batteries is far from constant.
-Voltage drops as current draw increases.
-Battery voltage falls with remaining charge.
+The voltage available from lead acid batteries falls as current draw increases and also with remaining charge.
 A well-rested such battery is typically 12.7-12.8 volts when fully charged and about 12.2 volts at 50% charge.
-This is only an issue if deeply discharged/ Doing that is not recommended for home and property systems.
+Discharging routinely below 50% is not recommended for RVs and preferably not below 80% (remaining) for home and property systems.

 Lithium-ion batteries for solar homes – characteristics

-Lithium-ion batteries in solar homes (etc) will typically fall from 13.1 volts at about 95% charge to 12.85 volts at 10-20% remaining charge.
+Lithium-ion batteries in solar homes (etc) typically fall from 13.1 volts at about 95% charge to 12.85 volts at 10-20% remaining charge.
 The voltage then drops steeply.
 This almost constant output virtually eliminates voltage-related issues.
-They can also provide massive currents with only minor drop in voltage.
+These batteries also provide massive currents with only minor drop in voltage.
 Such close to constant voltage precludes meaningful measure of remaining charge – until only 10%-20% remains.
 Then voltage drops rapidly.

-Low internal resistance enables lithium-ion batteries for solar homes to charge at virtually any rate that solar input allows.
-Only 5%-10% of the energy is lost in doing so.
-As a lithium-ion battery can be charged without harm at massive current virtually any amount of solar capacity can be used.
+Lithium-ion batteries charge safely at almost any rate that solar input allows.
 During testing a 1000 amp hour lithium-ion battery bank is typically charged and discharged at 500 amps.
-It could, however, be at 3000 amps if required but that is hugely more than in any typical home or property solar use.
+It could, however, be at 3000 amps if required – hugely more than in any typical home or property solar use.

-A LiFePO4’s lifespan was initially claimed (by some) to be not affected by the depth of discharge.
-This claim is no longer generally made.
-Claims vary but that made by most makers is about 2000 cycles if discharged by 80%.
-Sonnenbatterie claims 5000 cycles of use (approximately seven years if discharged by 70% once a day).
-The rate of discharge too is less important.
-It can thus be disregarded for lithium-ion batteries for solar home use.
+A LiFePO4’s lifespan is now known to be affected by its routine depth of discharge.
+Most makers claim about 2000 cycles if discharged by 80%.
+Sonnenbatterie claims 5000 cycles of use (approximately seven years) if discharged by 70% once a day.
+The rate of discharge is less important: it can be disregarded for such batteries in solar home use.